Ztein/docsharvester/Project docs/Stories TODO/STORY-009-5.md

 # STORY-009-5: Final Integration and Comprehensive Reporting

 ## Description
-As a developer, I need to integrate all validation components and create a comprehensive reporting system for the entire testing process.
+As a developer, I need to integrate all validation components and create a comprehensive reporting system for the entire testing process so that we can ensure the quality and reliability of our validation framework.

 ## Acceptance Criteria
 - Integration of all validation components